Matej-Chmel/opengl-texture-demo/README.md

 # Texture demo
-An example program that shows how to render a 2D texture with OpenGL.
+An example program that shows how to render a 2D texture with OpenGL and SOIL library.

 ## Supported platform
 - Windows 10 with Visual Studio 2022.